Navid200/xDrip/docs/Connectivity-troubleshoot.md

 ## Transmitter connectivity troubleshooting
 [xDrip](../README.md) >> [Features](Features_page.md) >> [Dexcom](./Dexcom_page.md) >> Connectivity troubleshooting

-Don't randomly tweak the xDrip settings hoping to get it going.
+Don't tweak the xDrip settings hoping to get it going.
 Disable [engineering mode](./Engineering-Mode.md).

 When making changes to meet the following recommendations, be patient and allow a new reading to complete.
 Communication with the transmitter happens only once every 5 minutes.
 After you make a change, you are not going to see an impact, on the status page, until the next read cycle completes.
 Please keep that in mind every time you make a change to the settings.